 School education in Switzerland in the modern world is highly sought after by students from all over the world who wish to receive a prestigious and quality secondary education in schools in Switzerland.
 The certificate of obtaining a complete secondary education in Switzerland - a weighty advantage in the future when entering any university, not only Switzerland, but the whole world !.
 If you have already decided to send your child to study in Switzerland, then start the process of choosing the right educational institution in Switzerland right now - this article was created especially for you!

 To date, school education in Switzerland is very prestigious and even elite, but it is no less accessible than secondary education in the UK, the US or Australia; schools in Switzerland accept girls and boys from all over the world for education and offer high-quality education, experienced and professional teachers and a wonderful infrastructure.
 Middle-level educational institutions in Switzerland around the world are considered synonymous with quality and reliability - however, like many other phenomena that can be found in Switzerland: all the known accurate and quality hours, banking services, food products and much more.
 It is worth noting that rank-and-file schools in Switzerland are essentially one of the most prestigious and rating private educational institutions with a boarding among the countries of the European Union, and indeed the whole world!
 However, prestige and elitism should not frighten those who want to get a school education in Switzerland, since absolutely all foreign students have equal chances to enter the country's secondary schools.
-Of course, for successful entry it is necessary to prepare very well, and preparation can take many years - after all, the education systems of Russia and Switzerland are different, not to mention the language of instruction.
+Of course, for successful entry it is necessary to prepare very well, and preparation can take many years - after all, the education systems of foreign and Switzerland are different, not to mention the language of instruction.
 In this article, we will examine the unique features of the Swiss education system, its structure, and also tell you which aspects you should first pay attention to when choosing a private educational institution with a boarding house, preparing for admission; we will also pay attention to the cost of school education in Switzerland.
 All this information will allow you to begin today the selection of a suitable educational institution in Switzerland for your child.

 Swiss education system: features and structure